amidaware/tacticalrmm/docs/docs/index.md

 It uses an [agent](https://github.com/wh1te909/rmmagent) written in Golang and integrates with [MeshCentral](https://github.com/Ylianst/MeshCentral)

 ## [LIVE DEMO](https://rmm.xlawgaming.com/)
-Demo database resets every hour.
-A lot of features are disabled for obvious reasons due to the nature of this app.

 *Tactical RMM is currently in alpha and subject to breaking changes.
 Use in production at your own risk.*